vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 # Vipps for WooCommerce plugin installation

+To use Vipps Checkout in WooCommerce, you use our official plugin, which is kind of a program you install in you WooCommerce store.

 The installation process is described [here](https://github.com/vippsas/vipps-woocommerce), but can be summarized as:

 1. Install the plugin using the WordPress [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.